mukuls1107/fileUploadAPI/Test_description.md

 2. Upload File*

-* Only Ops User is allowed to upload pptx,docx and xlsx * Upload file must be only of pptx,docx, and xlsx type User 2: Client User
+* Only Ops User is allowed to upload pptx,docx and xlsx * Uploads file must be only of pptx,docx, and xlsx type User 2: Client User
 Action which could be done by a Client User
 3. Sign Up ( Return an encrypted URL )